Mark H. Hayden Mark-et al. Logo

 Editorial comment: I recommend you check your files setting and reduce it to 64M

-To change Temp files size: in IE6, go to Tools, Internet Options, on the General tab, Settings, change MB to 64.
+To change Temp files size: in Internet Explorer, go to Tools, Internet Options, on the General tab, Settings, change MB to 64.

 I also change the choice at the top to "Every visit to the page"